 - Dish saver kit – Name says it all.

 - Glass saver kit – Again, the name says it all.

 - Cell kit – Use this to keep small things from rolling in a box.

 - Packing paper – Use this to wrap fragile items and to prevent things from shifting in a box.

 - Bubble roll – Wrap fragile things, then pop it for fun.

-- Moving pads – Wrap appliances and use as cushion when loading a truck.
+- Moving pads – Wrap appliances and use as a cushion when loading a truck.

 - Dolly – Do yourself a favor and don’t carry heavy things without these.

 - Box-cutter – For easy unpacking.